3F/web.vsSBE/_doc/Features/Confirmation dialog.md

 ```

-It can be generated with your some tool, for example simple revision.bat and similar [vbscript](http://ss64.com/vb/) with [msgbox](http://ss64.com/vb/msgbox.html) for confirmation to user:
+It can be generated with your some tool, for example, simple revision.bat and similar [vbscript](http://ss64.com/vb/) with [msgbox](http://ss64.com/vb/msgbox.html) for confirmation to user:

 * revision.bat: